uf-mil/mil/Code-Policy.md

 ===========

 # Adding Code
 We follow the [fork-and-pull](https://guides.github.com/activities/contributing-to-open-source/) model of repository code management.

 Before submitting changes, read the rest of this page.
 Any code that is pull-requested should *absolutely never* break catkin_make for master.
 Test locally before pull-requesting.
 Incomplete code should be pull-requested to the dev branch, and it should not break the dev branch.

 1. [Fork the repository](https://help.github.com/articles/fork-a-repo/)
 2. Make your changes and commit the to that fork
+    * Verify that your changes compile and pass a flake8 test
 3. Submit a [pull request](https://help.github.com/articles/using-pull-requests/)
 4. Assign the pull-request to an appropriate reviewer, or someone random on the team if there is no obvious reviewer.
 Ask questions at meetings if you have any questions about review policy.
     * You may not see movement on your PR for some time, as the reviewer waits for it to build on Semaphore, the continuous integration service that we use